samestrin/media-library-tools/plex/README.md

 ## Overview

-This directory contains self-contained Python and bash tools designed to help you organize your media files according to Plex's naming conventions and directory structures.
+This directory contains self-contained Python tools designed to help you organize your media files according to Plex's naming conventions and directory structures.
 The tools ensure optimal recognition and metadata matching for your Plex Media Server.

 ## Features